Camino del Norte: Leaving on Good Friday

 Introduction

-This account is a collection of moments from a forty-day, 512-mile pilgrimage journey I took by foot across Northern Spain on the Camino del Norte, which is part of the Camino de Santiago.
-I left from Tennessee on Good Friday (April 18, 2025), started the Camino on Easter Sunday from Irún, walked across the northern coast of Spain for forty days, and arrived in Santiago de Compostela on Ascension Day (May 29, 2025).
-I took Sabbath rest days every Saturday, as well as a few extra days exploring some of the bigger cities along the route.
-I did not go with anyone; the trip was entirely solo.
+In April 2025 I took a 512-mile solo pilgrimage journey by foot across Northern Spain on the Camino del Norte, which is part of the Camino de Santiago.
+I flew from Huntsville on Good Friday, started the Camino on Easter Sunday from Irún, walked forty days, and arrived in Santiago de Compostela on Ascension Day.
+I took Sabbath rest days every Saturday, as well as a few extra days to explore some of the bigger cities along the route.

-I hope this account encourages you in your walk with the Lord, delights you the way it delighted me, and inspires you to consider doing a pilgrimage of your own one day.
-I learned and grew so much from this trip, and I am grateful beyond measure to have had this opportunity.
-If you have any questions about my experience on the Camino, please leave a comment or reach out to me.
+I hope this account encourages you in your walk with the Lord and inspires you to consider doing a pilgrimage of your own one day.
+I learned and grew so much on this journey, and I am beyond grateful to have had this opportunity.
+If you have any questions about my experience on the Camino, please leave a comment or reach out to me via email.
 I am not a Camino expert, but I am happy to share what I know.

 Blessings,